Information for members of EIO organizing team

 For beginners, it is fine to use any creative programming task (example: count valid moves for a chess piece).

 For advanced tasks, anything covered by IOI syllabus is fair game.
 Usually, there would be a brute-force method of solving the problem, and a clever algorithm method.
-The best tasks have multiple tiers of possible solutions (e.g. O(2^N), O(N^3), O(N*logN) complexity).
+A task is particularly well-suited for the Olympiad format if it has multiple tiers of possible solutions (e.g. O(2^N), O(N^3), O(N*logN) complexity).

-"Implement a well-known standard algorithm" is not a good task.
-A good task should either have an interesting and somewhat original solution idea or a "natural" statement.
+A good task should either have an interesting and somewhat original solution idea or a "natural" statement (or both).
+"Implement a well-known standard algorithm" is not a very good task.

 Preparing the task